Bratonožići: History

 The first indirect reference to the Bratonožići comes from the 1416-17 Venetian cadaster of Shkodër.
 In it, a certain Marco Bratonese or Bratonesso was registered as living in Koplik where he had probably moved from one of the Zeta katuns (villages).

-In a Venetian document dating to 1455, Banovichi is mentioned as one of the villages of Upper Zeta; this may be an early reference to the settlements of Bratonožići.
 The first direct reference to the settlements that comprise Bratonožići today is found in the supplementary defter of the sanjak of Scutari in 1497.
 They hadn't formed as a single community at that time.

 Bratonožići is a tribe (pleme) of several patrilineal ancestries which formed it over time since the late 15th century.
 The name of the tribe comes from a Brato, father of Nika and ancestor of a part of the brotherhoods of Bratonožići.
 He lived 14 generations before the time of the recording of the story around 1900.
-A Brato, son of Nika who lived with his brother Pali in the small hamlet of Moracića in 1497 may be a reference to this figure.
-The defter mentions that previously they lived in Hrasnića near Podgorica.

 Two other communities that lived in the same area were the Albanian Catholic Bukumiri and Bushati tribes and the Lutovci, who may have come from the Pirot region in the eastern Balkans or from Pilot in northern Albania.
 Their origin is debated because no collective memory of their history has been retained except for a toponym which may be interpreted to refer to Pirot in eastern Serbia or Pilot in northern Albania.
 Their first historical ancestor in Bratonožići is a captain Gojko and their historical village was Lutovo.
 Archival records show that the Lutovci lived in 27 households of Luskozupa in 1497 in the nahiye of Piperi, which included Bratonožići and the Piperi tribe.
 Over the years, a few families from neighbouring tribes like Kuči, Bjelopavlići and Piperi also settled Bratonožići and became part of the community.
 Bratonožići was an area of language contact between Slavic and Albanian as well as religious contact between Slavic Orthodoxy and Catholicism.
-Rufim Njeguš in the first half of the 17th century is credited with converting the Bratonožići back to Orthodoxy from Catholicsm as well as making them take an oath that intermarriage with Catholic Albanians would take place only with women.
-This measure would prevent any further reconversions to Catholicism.
-The events of the conversion of Bratonožići are regarded as an important step for the reinforcement of what was termed as Serbdom (Srbstvo) and Orthodoxy in Montenegro by 19th century Serbian historiography.
+Sima Milutinović Sarajlija, a Serbian Romantic nationalist, wrote in 1835 that the Bratonožići intermarried freely with their Catholic Albanian neighbours and "were attracted to Catholicism by the Albanian priests".
+Sarajlija reports that probably in the first half of the 17th century Rufim Njeguš managed to convert the community back to Orthodoxy by convincing them to swear an oath that marriages with Catholic Albanians would only be with Catholic Albanian women, but no women from Bratonožići would be given for marriage to Catholic Albanian men.
+This measure would prevent any further conversions to Catholicism.
+The events of the reconversion of Bratonožići are regarded as an important step for the reinforcement of what was termed as Serbdom (Srbstvo) and Orthodoxy in Montenegro by 19th century Serbian historiography.